raghu1153/GDoeSII/README.md

 GDoeSII can compute scalar diffraction patterns of a given input phase and amplitude profile.
 It can also convert the phase profiles into GDSII layouts for further lithography/fabrication process.

-# Setup and requirements python 2.7.
-(For Python 3 checkout the other git branch)
+# Setup and requirements python 3.x

 The Python code is for Python 3.x.
 The following packages must be installed before running the source code.
 1. gdsCAD